fishforwish/fgc/README.md

+## Structure

+This project still has many different make files to go through different steps; in the process of updating things to the pipeR paradigm 2024 Dec 11 (Wed)

+## Notes

 DHS login:  Mac email.
 Study

 2024 Jul 30 (Tue): Old-data paper is ms.md; comparison paper is ms.kenya.md.
 Should just build a new repo??